wqking/obfupy/doc/options_and_callback.md

 # Set extractConstant to False to disable it
 rewriterOptions.extractConstant = False

-# Enable the sub option reverseCompareOperator
+# Enable the sub option invertCompareOperator
-rewriterOptions.reverseCompareOperator.enabled = True
+rewriterOptions.invertCompareOperator.enabled = True
-# But disable reverseCompareOperator.wrapReversedCompareOperator
+# But disable invertCompareOperator.wrapInvertedCompareOperator
-rewriterOptions.reverseCompareOperator.wrapReversedCompareOperator = False
+rewriterOptions.invertCompareOperator.wrapInvertedCompareOperator = False

 # Pass the options to Rewriter and transform the documents
 rewriter.Rewriter(options = rewriterOptions).transform(documentManager)